-The brief also includes a comprehensive critical analysis of Bill C-71 that highlights a number of critical outstanding questions and concerns about: 1) the rationale for proposed changes; 2) interpretation of specific provisions; and 3) clarification of how the changes will be implemented and enforced if it becomes law.
-The OFAH has offered constructive suggestions for clarity to be sought by the committee during their study, as well as legislative amendments that should be put forward prior to Third Reading.
+The brief also includes a comprehensive critical analysis of Bill C-71 that highlights a number of significant outstanding questions and concerns about: 1) the rationale for proposed changes; 2) interpretation of specific provisions; and 3) clarification of how the changes will be implemented and enforced if it becomes law.
+The OFAH has offered constructive suggestions for clarity to be sought by the committee during their study, as well as legislative amendments that should be put forward.